puppetlabs/iac/_posts/2020-03-20-status-update.md

 ## Customer Escalations

 Over the past week we have closed out an issue on the [puppetlabs-stdlib](https://github.com/puppetlabs/puppetlabs-stdlib) module.
-As a result of this ticket [IAC-547](https://tickets.puppetlabs.com/browse/IAC-547) we have decided to remove strftime from stdlib as it has already been deprecated and superseded by a function within the Puppet agent.
+As a result of [this ticket](https://tickets.puppetlabs.com/browse/IAC-547) we have decided to remove strftime from stdlib as it has already been deprecated and superseded by a function within the Puppet agent.

 ## PowerShell podcast